 Prior to joining Microsoft Research I obtained my Ph.D. at the Hebrew University of Jerusalem and has founded a couple of companies in the area of computer graphics, including a successful drawing and photo editing application (Photon-Paint) and developing the world first time-of-flight video cameras (ZCam).

-For more Up-To-Date information, please see Eyal’s external homepage at: http://eyalofek.org/
+For more up-to-date information, please see Eyal’s external homepage at: http://eyalofek.org/

 Dr. Eyal Ofek is a senior researcher at Microsoft Research and his work deals mainly with, well, reality.
 Augmented and virtual reality, to be precise.
 A serial entrepreneur before he came to MSR, Dr. Ofek knows a lot about the “long nose of innovation” and what it takes to bring a revolutionary new technology to a world that’s ready for it.
 On today’s podcast, Dr. Ofek talks about the unique challenges and opportunities of augmented and virtual reality from both a technical and social perspective; tells us why he believes AR and VR have the potential to be truly revolutionary, particularly for people with disabilities; explains why, while we’re doing pretty well in the virtual worlds of sight and sound, our sense of virtual touch remains a bit more elusive; and reveals how, if he and his colleagues are wildly successful, it won’t be that long before we’re living in a whole new world of extension, expansion, enhancement and equality.

 Virtual reality (VR) is an incredibly exciting way to experience computing, providing users with intuitive and immersive means of interacting with information that attempts to mirror the way we naturally experience the world around us.
 It also an opportunity to level the plane field of people with physical limitation as they access the non physical virtual world.
 We published the open source 'SeeingVR' toolkit for people with low vision, and at CHI 2020 we presented an access of blind people to VR experiences.

 Researchers at Microsoft strive to advance perhaps one of the most challenging areas of research and development in virtual reality.
 Mike Sinclair showcases four haptic controllers and discusses their goal to realize and deliver truly immersive and convincing tactile experiences…